 If the student desires to focus elective credits in one area, the Program offers three Areas of Concentration.
 Each of these concentrations can be achieved by completing seven, or more, credits in a single area.

-Laboratory Research - For those students interested in furthering their interest in a career in research, this area of concentration allows approximately 6 to 10 (fall) to 15 to 20 (spring) hours per week in a research laboratory in the fall and spring semesters.
+Laboratory Research - For those students interested in furthering their interest in a career in research, this area of concentration allows approximately 6 to 10 (fall) to 15 to 20 (spring) hours per week in a research laboratory on campus in the fall and spring semesters.
 This is an especially good choice if the student's eventual goal is to complete a Ph.D. degree, or if the goal is to do research in a biotech, government, or big Pharma lab.
 Choosing the Research Option means that the elective credit in the M.S.
 Program will be Research (PHAR906 & PHAR907).
 Mentors for MS research are listed on http://pharmacology.georgetown.edu/people (click MS Mentors at the top of the page).
 If you wish to work in labs that are not on the list you need permission from the program director in advance.

 PHAR906 - Research (2 credits fall - faculty)

 PHAR907 - Research (5 credits spring - faculty)